• Skip to primary navigation

 Why does a baking soda popper work?

 Baking Soda is alkaline and reacts with acids like vinegar, releasing carbon dioxide ( a gas ) and water.
 The carbon dioxide gas builds up behind the lid of the canister.
 The gas has nowhere to go and is constantly being released by the reaction between vinegar and baking soda.
 More and more bits of gas squeeze into the tube, jostling with each other.
-The pressure builds and builds and suddenly the lid of the canister can’t take it any more and explodes off the main body.
+The pressure builds and builds until suddenly, the lid of the canister can’t take it any more and explodes off the main body.

-The timing is fairly random so taking a good picture can be frustratingly hard.
+The timing is fairly random, so taking a good picture can be frustratingly hard.
 Can you take a photo of the lid popping off?
 I’d love to see it if you can.

 Fun Baking Soda Popper - use baking soda and vinegar to make a canister POP!! #scienceforkids #funscience

-Last Updated on February 14, 2020 by Emma Vanstone
+Last Updated on October 16, 2023 by Emma Vanstone

 Safety Notice